Estuary

 Estuary Flow is a data integration platform with a unique selection of connectors.
 These include MySQL and Google Sheets Connectors.
 You can use these connectors to create a real-time data pipeline that synchronizes tables in a MySQL database with tabs in a Google spreadsheet with no code.

-1. Go to the Estuary Web application.
+1. Sign Up or Log In: Go to the Estuary Web application.
 Sign up for a free trial if you don’t have an account yet.

-2. Create a new capture and choose the MySQL connector.
+2. Create a New Capture: Choose the MySQL connector.

-3. Configure your MySQL database to meet the prerequisites.
-You can find them here
+3. Configure MySQL: Configure your MySQL database to meet the prerequisites.

-4. Choose a unique name for your capture.
+4. Name Your Capture: Choose a unique name for your capture.

-6. Click Next.
-Flow lists all the tables in your database.
-These will be converted into Flow data collections.
-You can remove any you don’t want to capture.
+6. Select Tables: Flow lists all the tables in your database.
+Remove any you don’t want to capture.

-All existing data from your MySQL database will be copied to Google Sheets.
-Any new data that appears in MySQL will also be copied to Google Sheets in real time.
+All existing data from your MySQL database will be copied to Google Sheets, and new data that appears in MySQL will also be copied to Google Sheets in real time.

 For more help with this method, see the Estuary Flow documentation on: